 3. A good antenna

 If you have all three of these, you could potentially receive an FM station up to 100 miles away.

 FACT: FM radio waves travel more-or-less in straight lines.
 They are weakened by objects that get between the transmitter and receiver, such as buildings and mountains.

 Car radios have to be built to high standards to provide decent reception in a moving vehicle, in the presence of varying terrain, with a serious nearby source of interference (your engine) You’ve already probably noticed that FM radio reception is usually better in your car than in your house.
 This is partially because your car radio is probably better than your home radio.

-Most home radios have poor selectivity and sensitivity (we like to call them “junk” in the radio business).
-Typical $19.95 radios with analog tuning (as opposed to digital tuning, where the radio station’s frequency is displayed in illuminated numbers) will work, but only near a radio station’s transmitter.
-Most clock radios, under-cabinet radios, “boom boxes”, etc. just don’t work very well… especially when compared to a car radio!
-Fortunately, if your less-expensive radio has at least one important feature, you may be able to improve reception: a way to attach an antenna!
+Most home radios have poor selectivity and sensitivity with analog tuning (as opposed to digital tuning, where the radio station’s frequency is displayed in illuminated numbers) will work, but only near a radio station’s transmitter.
+Most clock radios, under-cabinet radios, “boom boxes”, etc. just don’t work very well… especially when compared to a car radio.
+Fortunately, if your less-expensive radio has at least one important feature, you may be able to improve reception: a way to attach an antenna.

 LOCATION & ANTENNAE